abh3po/nostr-forms/packages/formstr-app/public/docs/faq.md

 To log into Formstr, you’ll need a NIP-07 browser extension like Alby or nos2x installed.
 These extensions manage your Nostr identity, providing a public key (pubkey) and private key pair.
 Once you’ve got your extension set up, just click the "Login" button in Formstr—it’ll prompt your extension to authenticate you securely.
 After that, you’re in!
 Your forms and settings sync up via the Nostr network, ready for you to create and collaborate from any device with your extension active.

-On iOS you can use the "NoStore" app/extension, while on android browsers that support extensions (like Firefox) should be able to run regular extensions like Alby or nos2x.
+On iOS you can use the "NoStore" app/extension to login on safari, while on android browsers that support extensions (like Firefox) should be able to run regular extensions like Alby or nos2x.

+## Are responses private?

+Yes! responses are encrypted with [NIP-44](https://github.com/nostr-protocol/nips/blob/master/44.md) such that only *you* and the creator of the form will have access to them, No one else can see your responses without your permission.

+## Are forms private?

+It's upto you, you can make a form private, public, accessible via link, or only accessible to a select few.
+You control who gets to access your forms.